rsanchezgarc/deepEMhancer/README.md

 In other cases is related with an incompatibility between CUDA and cudnn versions.<br>

 - Solution:
-  - If it is caused by memory constrains, set dynamic GPU allocation using the environment variable TF_FORCE_GPU_ALLOW_GROWTH='true'.
+  - If it is caused by memory constraints, set dynamic GPU allocation using the environment variable TF_FORCE_GPU_ALLOW_GROWTH='true'.
 E.g.
 ```TF_FORCE_GPU_ALLOW_GROWTH='true' deepemhancer -i ~/tmp/useCase/EMD-0193.mrc -o ~/tmp/outVolDeepEMhancer/out.mrc```